adelomana/mendiak/README.md

 # mendiak
 Quantitative tools for the analysis of FAIRE-seq data.

+duplicatesCleaner.py
+Tool to remove duplicates from BAM files using samtools.